Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 element you'd like to access.

 So, hash maps use hash functions to provide a way of deducing the desired array index given a "key" that identifies the value at that index.
+This is why hash maps are also known as _associative arrays_.
+They associate a key with an array index.

 Hash maps take the key and run it through their hash function, producing a uniformly random integer hash digest for that key.
 They then use the modulus